-Disc Bulge Causes Signs, Symptoms & Treatment Options
+Disc Bulge Causes, Signs, Symptoms, & Treatment Options

 A disc bulge is a type of slip-disc where the supportive fibers bulge or slip outwards while the center of the disc (nucleus pulposus remains in the center.
-Before a disc bulges, there must be some level of dehydration, desiccation, or degenerative changes within the disc.
-Bulging spinal discs can be painful if the disc has lost height resulting from degenerative disc disease).
+Before a disc bulge, there must be some level of dehydration, desiccation, or degenerative changes within the disc.
+Bulging spinal discs can be painful if the disc has lost height resulting from degenerative disc disease.)
 A disc bulge is an early-stage slipped disc.

 Non-surgical treatment options for bulging discs must fix all root causes to eliminate signs and symptoms.
 NSD Therapy® is the new method of conservative care that combines physiotherapy, chiropractic, and rehabilitation into a single approach for lasting relief; contact us today to schedule a consultation.
 Our clinical team of chiropractors and physiotherapists utilize the following top 3 therapeutic devices for bulging discs:

 In addition to the above three therapies, we may provide you with disc-bulge-specific systems of soft tissue manipulation and non-rotatory chiropractic care.
-Depending on the sevb=verity of bulging disc's symptoms, we may also recommend one or more of the following five therapeutic procedures:
+Depending on the sevb=verity of the bulging disc’s symptoms, we may also recommend one or more of the following five therapeutic procedures:

 - EWST Shockwave Therapy

-- Cryo-Thermal therapy
+- Cryo-Thermal Therapy

 - Ultrasound therapy